Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Feedback Loop

-Pain itself acts as a significant physiological and psychological stressor, further activating stress responses.
-This creates a vicious feedback loop where stress amplifies pain, leading to a downward spiral of increased suffering, anxiety, and reduced functional capacity.
+Pain itself is a major physical and emotional stressor, which can further activate the body's stress responses.
+This creates a difficult cycle where stress amplifies pain, potentially leading to a downward spiral of increased suffering, anxiety, and a reduced ability to function.
+This phenomenon is widely recognized and studied in pain research.

-References from the International Association for the Study of Pain and Pain Medicine clinical guidelines.
+These mechanisms are broadly consistent with well-established scientific understandings of how stress and pain interact at a biological level, as supported by resources from the International Association for the Study of Pain and current Pain Medicine clinical guidelines.

 Brain Plasticity: The Pathway to Healing